cal-poly-dxhub/eCR-semantic-interoperability/README.md

    - Modify prompts in the script based on defined business rules
    - Adjust any hard-coded outputs to align with business requirements

-   d. **Validate with Real, Unseen ECR's**
+   d. **Validate with Real, Unseen eCR's**

-   - Use 10+ real, unseen ECR's and run through the inference script
+   - Use 10+ real, unseen eCR's and run through the inference script
    - Manually verify the inference results against the business rules
    - Markup where inferences are correct/incorrect
    - Make additional adjustments as needed